-Department of Geoscience & Engineering
+Geoscience & Engineering

-Responsible Use of the Geosphere considering the Impact on System Earth and Society.
+It is our strong conviction that our research should contribute to Responsible Use of the Geosphere considering the Impact on System Earth and Society.

-We define the geosphere to be that portion of system Earth that includes Earth's interior, rocks, minerals and soils, landforms and the processes that shape the Earth's surface.
+We define the geosphere to be that portion of Earth system that includes Earth's interior, rocks, minerals and soils, landforms and the processes that shape the Earth's surface.
 Responsible use includes the activities related to exploration, exploitation and mitigation of natural and man-induced geo-hazards.